slotThe/rq/README.md

         (get 0 | λx → { x.id: x.name }) [{id: 42, name: "Arthur"}, 4]
           ≡  { 42: Arthur }

+- Lambdas can be written taking multiple arguments, in which case they are automatically curried:

+        \x y -> x    ≡    \x -> \y -> x    ≡    |x, y| x

 - A shadowed variable may be accessed using its De Bruijn index:

         λ> (λx → λx → x@2) 1 2